pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

 # Update your kubeconfig to point at your newly created cluster.
 gcloud container clusters get-credentials ${CLUSTER_NAME}
 ```
-Once your Kubernetes cluster is up, and your infrastructure configured, you are ready to prepare for the installation of Pachyderm.
+Once your Kubernetes cluster is up, and your infrastructure configured, you are ready to prepare for the installation of MLDM.
 Some of the steps below will require you to keep updating the values.yaml started during the setup of the recommended infrastructure:
 ## 2. Create a GCS Bucket

 ### Create an GCS object store bucket for your data